tusharkale197/uf-workspace/README.md

 # uf-workspace

-This respository has all the code related to projects, homework assignments and coding practice during my MS in Computer Science at UF.
+This respository has all the code related to projects, homework assignments and coding practice I do during my MS in Computer Science at UF.

 PS: The repo goes private when a homework assignment is in progress.